 We hadn’t booked, but the staff made a plan and found us a sunny balcony perch to taste some of their delicious wines.
 There was a small playroom for the kids and they were kept well supplied with drinks and crackers.
 This looks like a great spot for lunch, perhaps next time.

-We headed back into Hermanus for an evening meal.
+We headed back into Hermanus for an evening meal and settled on The Pear Tree Bistro.
 The food was good and although the menu wasn’t specifically child friendly, our two are at the age where that’s manageable and we found something that they would eat (and in fact really enjoyed).
+Then back to our lodgings to grab some sleep.

 We set off at the crack of dawn.
+Our boat left at 6.30am.
 The trip lasted approximately 2 hours.
 We saw plenty of whales.
 It wasn’t a problem to take children and they were fitted with lifejackets before going anywhere near the boat.
 Adult life jackets are optional and come in a standard shade of fetching luminous orange.

 The company provided light snacks (crisps and bottled water) on the way back and hot drinks were available for a small fee.
 We’d heard horror stories about seasickness on these trips and did take tablets just to be on the safe side (1 the night before and 1 an hour before setting sail) – as far as I’m aware there were no seasick sailors on our voyage, but it was fresh (glacial) and we had layered up with every single item of clothing that we had brought with us.
 Top tip – pack a coat.